second-state/whitepapers/smart-contracts-search-engine/getting-started.md

 ![](../.gitbook/assets/SCSE-getting_started-02.png)

-You can use the [Data Drive DApp's source code](https://github.com/second-state/buidl/tree/master/demo/data-v2) and try this demonstration in the [SecondState BUIDL tool](http://buidl.secondstate.io/).
+You can use the [Data Drive DApp's source code](https://github.com/second-state/buidl/tree/master/demo/data-v2) and try [this demonstration](https://docs.secondstate.io/buidl-developer-tool/access-contracts-data) inside the [SecondState BUIDL tool](http://buidl.secondstate.io/).
 It literally only takes a few minutes to complete and does not require you to have any cryptocurrency or a wallet.
 The BUIDL tool works in any browser and even handheld devices such as iPads.